PufyBee/Shadelight-electron/README.md

 - Tag releases, e.g., `git tag -a v0.1.0 -m "Initial UI"`
 - Keep `node_modules/` and Python virtualenv out of version control.
-- Consider adding CI to validate builds and backend integrity.

 ## License

-Specify the license used for the project.
-Example:

 ```text
 MIT License